Labor reveals 2050 net zero emissions goal

 The Labor leader will also rule out using so-called carryover credits from past emissions reduction targets towards current or future goals.

-The Morrison government is planning to use such credits from the Kyoto agreement towards the Paris target, of a 26 to 28 per cent reduction on 2005 emissions levels by 2030.
+The Morrison government is planning to use the credits from the Kyoto agreement towards the Paris target, of a 26 to 28 per cent reduction on 2005 emissions levels by 2030.

 “That’s not acting.
 It’s cheating.
 And Australian’s aren’t cheaters,” Mr Albanese will say.